Ghosh-95/React-learning-Journey/README.md

     `Hooks` are special functions that are only available while React is rendering.
 They let you “hook into” different React features.

+    > Hooks can only be called at the top-level of components.
+They can't be called inside loops, conditions or any other functions.

    In React, useState, as well as any other function starting with “use”, is called a Hook.

     `Anatomy`: